 But just like the 1968 DNC, the New Wave movement collapsed, and for the same reason.
 There was simply nothing to unite so many disparate visions beyond a rejection of the past.

 The following decade, amid the specter of stagflation, the English-speaking world lurched right again.
-Supply-side policy, which favors capital over labor, became the norm, and the 1980s saw a wave of deregulation under Reagan in the US and Thatcher in the UK.
+Supply-side policy, which favors capital over labor, became the norm, and the 1980s lurched into the future on a wave of deregulation — under Reagan in the US and Thatcher in the UK.
 Taxes were cut on corporations and the wealthy at the same time that automation and foreign competition were erasing working class wage gains.

-So it is, circa 1980, a new vision of the future appeared, a future of corporate greed run amok and technology as an enslaver rather than a liberator, a future of breaking laws rather than discovering them, of hacking computers and hacking the human body.
-Cyberpunk seemed to announce, just in case anyone had missed it, that the liberal era was dead.
+Not surprisingly, then, a new vision of the future appeared circa 1980, a future of corporate greed run amok, of technology as enslaver rather than liberator, a future of breaking laws rather than discovering them, of hacking computers and hacking the human body.
+Cyberpunk arrived just in time to announce, in case anyone had missed it, that the liberal era was dead.

-The humble tractor, symbol of honest labor, has also fell victim to the age.
-As a matter of intellectual property law, you are forbidden from modifying or even repairing the machine you buy, which requires firmwear maintenance and upgrades such that John Deere can can disable it if you stop paying (or they stop supporting your model).
+The humble tractor, world symbol of honest labor, has also fallen victim to the age.
+As a matter of intellectual property law, you are forbidden from modifying or even repairing a new John Deere, which requires firmwear maintenance and upgrades such that the company can can disable it if you stop paying — or they stop supporting that model.

 So too with seed.
 Farmers don’t buy seed.
-They buy the one-time right to use seed whose genetic makeup Monsanto owns, which means farmers are forbidden from reseeding or hybridizing, even where possible.
-Many stocks are deliberately bred sterile so that farmers have no choice but to buy more next year.
+They buy the one-time right to use seed whose genetic makeup Monsanto owns, which means farmers are forbidden from reseeding or hybridizing.
+(Many stocks are deliberately bred sterile so that farmers have no choice but to buy more next year.)

 It is still possible to buy a tractor that’s just a tractor, but who knows for how long?
 Computer security expert Bruce Schneier recently tried to buy a car and found that there wasn’t a single new model on the market that didn’t come automatically connected to the IoT — the infamous internet of things.